Pre-RMSNorm and Pre-CRMSNorm Transformers: Equivalent and Efficient Pre-LN Transformers: Experiments

 \section{Experiments}

 We claim that our major contributions are the unification and equivalence of the three Transformer variants.
+We do not report the task-related performance, such as the classification accuracy and perplexity, since the training and inference equivalence are guaranteed.
+We discuss how we verify the task-related performance in Appendix \ref{appendix:verification}.

 The efficiency is a free lunch accompanying the equivalence.
-Also, the efficiency of RMSNorm over LayerNorm has been shown in the previous work \cite{rmsnorm, narang2021transformer}.
-We focus on analyzing the efficiency of each component of our method in this section.
+Now that the efficiency of RMSNorm over LayerNorm has been shown in the previous work \cite{rmsnorm, narang2021transformer}, we focus on analyzing the efficiency of each component of our method.

-We conduct experiments on ViT \cite{vit, deit} and GPT3 \cite{gpt3} since they represent two mainstream architectures of Transformers, encoder-only and casual decoder.
+We conduct experiments on ViT \cite{vit, deit} and GPT-3 \cite{GPT-3} since they represent two mainstream architectures of Transformers, encoder-only and casual decoder.
 Other Transformer variants can be treated as an extension of these two architectures, such as encoder-decoder \cite{attention}, and non-causal decoder \cite{prefix-decoder}.
 Also, ViT and GPT cover the areas of computer vision and natural language, where Transformers have been popular and achieved great success.

+We abstain from utilizing pre-trained weights.
+We replicate the ViT and GPT-3 architectures as described in their respective papers, employing dummy data to assess the training and inference speed.
 We use PyTorch 2.0 \cite{pytorch} to build the training and inference pipeline.
 We run iterations at least 100 times and report the 25th, 50th (median), and 75th percentile since these quartiles are more robust than the mean.
 We use the automatic mixed precision \cite{mixed-precision-training} for both training and inference.